 Tanya Aviles-Therrien, B.S., M.S.Ed., DAS

-Tanya Aviles-Therrien, B.S., M.S.Ed., DAS, is the founder of Breathe Body & Balance, a personalized coaching practice dedicated to helping women navigate perimenopause and menopause with strength, science-backed strategies, and compassionate support.
-A Certified Menopause Coaching Specialist (CMCS), Certified Personal Trainer (CPT), and Certified Nutrition Specialist (CNS), Tanya integrates fitness, nutrition, and lifestyle guidance to help women 40+ build strength, manage hormones, and thrive through midlife.
-She believes that midlife is not a period of decline, but a transformative phase that, with the right approach, can become a woman’s strongest chapter.
+Tanya Aviles-Therrien, B.S., M.S.Ed., DAS, is the founder of Breathe Body & Balance, a personalized wellness practice dedicated to helping women navigate perimenopause and menopause with strength, clarity, and evidence-based support.
+As a Certified Menopause Coaching Specialist (CMCS), Certified Personal Trainer (CPT), and Certified Nutrition Specialist (CNS), she integrates fitness, nutrition, and lifestyle strategies to help women build strength, support hormonal health, and thrive through midlife.

 • Aerial Yoga Certification